Gbemisola23/ebinnaturals/README.md

       * As admin I can view messages sent via contact form so that I can act upon them
       * As admin I can manage the blog content so that I can make amendments if needed
+      * As admin I can manage the business social media profiles so that i can advertise my business.

 * ### As a site user
       * As a site user I can easily register an  account